kailash-manasarovar/statement/docs/timeline/2023/april.md

 !!! tip "Back to Black"
     - Back in 2008, I dressed up for carnival weekend with friends from Dénia.
     - I wore a cow outfit and took my ukelele with me.
-    - I serenaded anyone who might be listening with Amy Winehouse's Back to Black, continuously, so that even the Montgo could enjoy it.
+    - I serenaded anyone who might be listening with Amy Winehouse's Back to Black, continuously, so that even the Montgo might enjoy it.
     - There are photos, somewhere.

     ![Back to Black](../../content/images/back-2-black.jpg)